 Wrapped Or Unwrapped Brisket?

 When not covered brisket may experience painful stalling and rot because of natural evaporation.
-Unwrapped brisket will be smokier, creating a thicker, harder bark in its exterior.
+Unwrapped brisket will be smokier, creating a thicker, harder bark on its exterior.
 With a cooked brisket you have peace of mind knowing you’ll have a quicker cooking time and tender, juicy beef in each bite.

-If you notice your bark is getting too crispy or hot or dry wrap it and finish smoking the bark at the end of this smoking process and it won’t take any time to finish smoking and has a tender bite within a few.
+If you notice your bark is getting too crispy or hot or dry wrap it and finish smoking the bark at the end of this smoking process it won’t take any time to finish smoking and has a tender bite within a few.